- Common uses

 - coughing up blood

-Encorafenib may cause an increased risk of developing cancer.
+Encorafenib may cause an increased risk of developing cancer, including skin cancer.
+Your doctor will check your skin before treatment, every 2 months during treatment, and for up to 6 months after your final dose of encorafenib for signs of skin cancer.
 Talk to your doctor about the risks of taking this medication.

 Encorafenib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ([WEB]) or by phone (1-800-332-1088).